-- Once the yeast is activated, add the 500 g flour, 100 g sugar and salt.
+- Once the yeast is activated, add 100 g sugar, 2 eggs, 1 tbsp vanilla, then the 500 g flour, and salt.
 (If using weight measurements, you can place the bowl on the scale and add each ingredient until you have the right amount.
 Remember to tare the scale between ingredients).

-- Next, add the melted and cooled butter, 2 eggs and vanilla.
-Using a spatula, mix these ingredients until you get a scraggly dough.
+- Using a spatula, mix these ingredients until you get a scraggly dough.

 - Form a smooth dough ball and let the dough proof in the mixer bowl, covered with plastic wrap, for 1 ½ - 2 hours, until it has doubled in size.
 It will take less time during summer months, and more in the winter.